Skip to content

 Citation-Worthy Format refers to content structure that AI systems preferentially select for inclusion in responses, characterized by clear attribution, factual statements, logical flow, and extractable insights.

-This includes numbered lists, step-by-step processes, statistical claims with sources, and quotable expert statements that stand alone without surrounding context.
-The format enables AI systems to extract complete thoughts without additional context.
+Numbered lists, step-by-step processes, statistical claims with sources, and quotable expert statements all qualify because each can stand alone without surrounding context.
+That independence is the point.
+AI systems extract complete thoughts, not paragraphs.

 Content Hierarchy